-With warmer weather welcoming busier roads, it’s an important reminder for everyone – both riders and drivers – to take their road safety seriously not just this summer, but all year long.
+Whether it is warmer weather welcoming busier roads or the hustle of holiday travel, it’s an important reminder for everyone – both riders and drivers – to take their road safety seriously not just this summer, but all year long.
 Below, we’ve laid out the five most common motorcycle issues so you can ride safely and smartly.

 - Tire Wear.
 Worn tires lose their ability to perform at peak levels and are an unavoidable common motorcycle issue.
 But recognizing how quickly your bike’s tires are wearing and what is causing it can help you get the most out of each tire.
 Premature tire wear is usually caused by improper tire pressure when you ride.
 Keep an eye on your bike’s tire wear indicator (TWI), usually located on the sidewall, for a signal that it’s time for your tire to be replaced.